Email subscription form header

 Drain and pat dry the crab meat first.
 You don’t want soggy patties.

-Then, mix the crab meat up with the veggies, spices, mayo, and gluten-free flour.
+Then, mix the crab meat with the veggies, spices, Dijon Mustard, mayo, and gluten-free flour.
 Use your hands so you can keep the crab meat in big chunks.

 Add half of the egg and mix it up.
 The egg is used to bind the ingredients.
 If you need more eggs for that, then add one tablespoon at a time.